jan-bogaerts/mark/src/generated/mdc_cond_compress.md

   - role: system, content: the value of the constant `resources.MarkdownCode_services_compress_service_0`
   - role: user, content: the joined lines of the `text-fragment`
 - The function also returns `[ text-fragment.key ]`
+# MarkdownCode > services > build service
+- The build service is a single instance that handles all the text fragments in the project service.
+It utilizes a group of transformers to generate conversions on the text fragments.
+- To build the project, the service follows these steps:
+  - For each text fragment in the project service's data list:
+    - For every transformer in the entry points list of the cybertron service:
+      - Request the transformer to asynchronously render its result (renderResult).